Context-aware controller inference for stabilizing dynamical systems from scarce data: Conclusions

 \section{Conclusions}

-Building on the concept of context-aware learning~\cite{Peh19, WerP22}, we have shown that for the task of finding a stabilizing controller, it is sufficient to learn only the unstable dynamics of systems, in contrast to learning models of the complete---stable and unstable---dynamics.
+Building on the concept of context-aware learning~\cite{Peh19, WerP22,AlsP20}, we have shown that for the task of finding a stabilizing controller, it is sufficient to learn only the unstable dynamics of systems, in contrast to learning models of the complete---stable and unstable---dynamics.
 By combining the task of stabilization with learning system dynamics in a context-aware fashion, we showed that there exist $\neigr$ states that are sufficient to be observed for finding a guaranteed stabilizing controller, where $\neigr$ is the dimension of the space that spans the unstable dynamics.
 The dimension $\neigr$ is typically orders of magnitude lower than the dimension of the state space of all dynamics.
-These findings are leveraged by the proposed computational procedure that estimates bases of spaces of unstable dynamics via samples from gradients and that constructs stabilizing controllers from up to $1\,000\times$ fewer state observations than traditional data-driven control methods and variants of reinforcement learning.
+These findings are leveraged by the proposed computational procedure that estimates bases of spaces of unstable dynamics via samples from gradients and that constructs stabilizing controllers from up to $2\,000\times$ fewer state observations than traditional data-driven control methods and variants of reinforcement learning.
 This enables data-driven stabilization in applications with scarce data, such as near rare events and when data generation is expensive.
 In contrast to the reinforcement learning method used in the numerical comparisons in this work, the proposed context-aware learning method certifies the stabilization of the underlying system by the developed theory such that the proposed context-aware controller inference provides trust for making high-consequence decisions.
+There are several avenues for future research.
+One of them is combining context-aware learning with methods for constructing manifolds of unstable dynamics~\cite{KraODetal05, ZieDG19}.
+Working with manifolds, instead of spaces, can potentially be beneficial when systems are strongly nonlinear.
+At the same time, the nonlinear approximations introduced by manifolds can be computationally challenging, especially for systems with high-dimensional state spaces.